Rate this page on how useful the information is:

 When our installer arrives at your premise, we will provide the following installation services to ensure that your broadband connection runs optimally:

-Installation of Singtel-issued devices: Optical Network Terminal, wireless router and set-top box.
+Installation of Singtel-issued devices: Optional Network Terminal/ Router, wireless router/access point and set-top box.

 Connecting the FTP to ONT using a fibre optic cable*, as well as wiring (Cat5e) from your router to the first Singtel TV set-top Box.